Centers for Medicare & Medicaid Services (CMS), HHS.

 Notice with comment period.

-This notice with comment period announces a hospital's request for a waiver from the requirement to have an agreement with its designated Organ Procurement Organization (OPO).
-The request was made in accordance with section 1138(a)(2) of the Social Security Act (the Act).
-In addition, this notice requests comments from OPOs and the general public for our consideration in determining whether we should grant the requested waiver.
+A hospital has requested a waiver of statutory requirements that would otherwise require the hospital to enter into an agreement with its designated Organ Procurement Organization (OPO).
+The request was made in accordance with the Social Security Act (the Act).
+This notice requests comments from OPOs and the general public for our consideration in determining whether we should grant the requested waiver.

-In commenting, please refer to file code CMS-1452-NC.
-Because of staff and resource limitations, we cannot accept comments by facsimile (FAX) transmission.
+In commenting, refer to file code CMS-1618-NC.
+Because of staff and resource limitations, we cannot accept comments by facsimile (Fax) transmission.

 You may submit comments in one of four ways (please choose only one of the ways listed):